 All visits to work on the collections at Ushaw College Library require an advance appointment, please see our Visiting Guide for details.

-See separate Libraries and Site Information guide for further information on Ushaw College Library.
+See separate web page for further information on Ushaw College Library.